unicode-org/message-format-wg/exploration/delimiting-variant-patterns.md

 - The quoting reduces the number of in-pattern escapes to the open/close sequence. and the placeholder sequence sigils.
-- Since the pattern is already quoted, translators never have to add pattern quotes in order to include whitespace into a given pattern.
+- Since the pattern is already quoted, translators never have to add pattern quotes in order to include leading or trailing whitespace into a given pattern.
   This also might avoid some tools forcing escaping on added quotes that are needed.

 Cons: